Solitary confinement in the United States: Women

-Solitary confinement of women has particular consequences for women that may differ from the way it affects men.
-Solitary confinement rates for women in the United States are roughly comparable to those for men and about 20% of prisoners will be in solitary confinement at some point during their prison career.
-Women also experience tougher sanctions and punishments compared with similar infractions committed by men prisoners.
+Solitary confinement has particular consequences for women that may differ from the way it affects men.
+Rates of solitary confinement for women in the United States are roughly comparable to those for men, with about 20% of female prisoners reported to have been in solitary confinement at some point during their incarceration.
+However, women often experience tougher sanctions and punishments compared with similar infractions committed by men.